nesl/LabSense/README.md

 3. The script will send to SensorSafe as soon as all variables have been initialized (temperature, luminance, and motion_timeout), which make take some time depending on the wake-up interval of the Homeseer Multisensor (programmed to be every 6 minutes).
-Upon successful upload to SensorSafe, a message similar to the following will show up:
+Upon successful upload to SensorSafe, a message similar to the following will show up if verbose mode is used:

     <pre>
     200 OK